White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: Executive director and commission

-On May 28, 2021, Biden appointed Krystal Ka'ai to be Executive Director of the Initiative.
-Ka'ai previously served as Executive Director of the Congressional Asian Pacific American Caucus and is the first Native Hawaiian to lead the Initiative.
+On May 28, 2021, Biden appointed Krystal Ka'ai to be executive director of the Initiative.
+Ka'ai previously served as executive director of the Congressional Asian Pacific American Caucus and is the first Native Hawaiian to lead the Initiative.

 On December 20, 2021, Biden announced his intent to nominate 25 individuals to the President's Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders including Amy Agbayani, Teresita Batayola, Ajay Bhutoria, Luisa Blue, Kimberly Chang, Emily Chen, Kerry Doi, Grace Huang, Victoria Huynh, Mia Ives-Rublee, Kamal Kalsi, Michelle Kauhane, Daniel Dae Kim, Kevin Kim, Sarah Min, Simon Pang, Ai-jen Poo, Naheed Qureshi, Raynald Samoa, Sonal Shah, Smita Shah, Robert Underwood, and KaYing Yang.

+On October 7, 2024, the Initiative announced Ka'ai's departure, and that Helen Beaudreau had been appointed by Biden as its new executive director.

 Priorities

 According to Executive Order 14031, the Initiative is tasked with advancing "equity, justice, and opportunity for AA and NHPI communities by coordinating Federal interagency policymaking and program development efforts to eliminate barriers to equity, justice, and opportunity faced by AA and NHPI communities, including by advancing policies, programs, and initiatives."
 This includes: